-The past five years have brought heartbreaking news out of Nigeria about Christians living there.
+The past five years have brought heartbreaking news out of Nigeria.
 A study done by the International Society for Civil Liberties and the Rule of Law found that in 2020 alone, more than 600 Christians have been killed in the country.
 Priests and seminarians have often been the target of such violence as kidnapping and murder.
 The dangers of living for Christ are dire, yet many priests and seminarians continue to answer the call to serve God both at home and abroad.

 For several priests serving in the Diocese of Fort Wayne-South Bend, the brutality in Nigeria is not an ocean away – it’s a concern they carry in their hearts.
 There are currently more than 10 priests from Nigeria serving the needs of the Catholic faithful within the diocese, and many more previously served and have now returned home.
 In May, Bishop Kevin C. Rhoades also ordained a young seminarian from Nigeria to the diaconate, Augustine Onuoha.